-The Wildlife Rescue Hospital and Quarantine Area in the center are strictly out of bounds to all volunteers, except those who are assigned specific duties.
+The Wildlife Rescue Hospital and Quarantine Area in the centre are strictly out of bounds to all volunteers, except those who are assigned specific duties.
 If you need to enter this area, please get permission from a member of staff.
 This area usually houses very young or new arrivals that are highly susceptible to disease and stress.
 Please DO NOT enter unless authorized.

-If you need to enter an enclosure at any time, always ensure that the animal is safely locked in the side enclosure before going in.
+If you need to enter an enclosure at any time, always ensure that the animal is safely locked in the side enclosure by a memebr of staff before going in.